-AFAO is the national federation for the HIV community response.
-AFAO's members are the AIDS Councils in each State and Territory; the National Association of People with HIV Australia; the Australian Injecting and Illicit Drug Users League; the Anwernekenhe National HIV Alliance; and Scarlet Alliance, the Australian Sex Workers Association.

-AFAO advocates on behalf of its member organisations, promotes medical and social research into HIV and its effects, develops and formulates policy on HIV issues, and provides HIV policy advice to the Australian Government, including via its membership of the inter-governmental Blood Borne Viruses and Sexually Transmissible Infection Standing Committee.
+The Australian Federation of AIDS Organisations (AFAO) is the national federation for the HIV community response.
+AFAO's members are the AIDS Councils in each state and territory; the National Association of People Living with HIV Australia (NAPWHA); the Australian Injecting & Illicit Drug Users League (AIVL); the Anwernekenhe National HIV/AIDS Alliance (ANA); and Scarlet Alliance, Australian Sex Workers Association.
+AFAO advocates for its members, promotes medical and social research into HIV and its effects, develops and formulates policy on HIV issues, and provides HIV policy advice to Commonwealth, state and territory governments.